kiro6/micro-projects/traffic light/README.md

-# traffic light implementing on threads and synchronized objects
+# traffic light implementing on threads and synchronous objects

 output :